qumulokmac/smb_bench/README.md

 ***Note:*** Azure Native Qumulo (ANQ) underwent testing to simulate thousands of users logging in concurrently to replicate an early morning "login storm."
 This test was conducted using [smb_bench](https://github.com/qumulokmac/smb_bench#readme) and can be reproduced using a default ANQv2 cluster with the [AVD FIO workload definition](https://github.com/qumulokmac/smb_bench/blob/main/examples/AVD_example_workload.ini) configured for 256 JPC (Jobs Per Client).

+## About

+This repository provides a framework for benchmarking SMB performance in an Azure environment.
+It includes scripts and templates for setting up the necessary infrastructure and running benchmarks.

 ## Resources

 - [Azure Virtual Desktop Documentation](https://docs.microsoft.com/en-us/azure/virtual-desktop/)